Virginia, South Africa: History

 In 1890, two railway surveyors from the state of Virginia in the United States etched the name of their birthplace on a boulder near the farm Merriespruit.
 When a railway siding was eventually established at this spot, the name was adopted, and it stuck after the discovery of gold in 1949 which resulted in a mushrooming settlement on the banks of the Sand River.
 In 1988 the Sand River burst its banks and flooded parts of the town.
 In 1994 the Merriespruit tailings dam disaster occurred just outside Virginia, killing seventeen people.

-On the 5 December 2000, Virginia was incorporated into the Matjhabeng Local Municipality along with the city of Welkom and the towns of Allanridge, Hennenman, Odendaalsrus and Ventersburg.
-During the apartheid era, black people Lived outside Virginia in the location of Meloding.
-The town itself boomed during the gold mining years' golden age and gold mining is still responsible for most of the towns' economy.
+On 5 December 2000, Virginia was incorporated into the Matjhabeng Local Municipality along with the city of Welkom and the towns of Allanridge, Hennenman, Odendaalsrus and Ventersburg.
+During the apartheid era, black people lived outside Virginia in the location of Meloding.
+The town itself boomed during the gold mining years' golden age and gold mining is still responsible for most of the town's economy.